MagicDash91/Streamlit-Web-Application/README.md

 ## 2. Chat With Your CSV
 This project allow the user to analyze their own CSV dataset.
 The user should input the target variable and columns for analysis (attribute) for Data Visualization.
 There are 4 Visualization on this project : Countplot Visualization, Histoplot Visualization, Multiclass Countplot Visualization, Multiclass Histoplot Visualization.
 After that, the user can ask the Google Gemini about all of the visualized data

+## 3. CheatGPT
+This project allow the user to upload their image, and then Google Gemini will answer your question based on the uploaded image.
+You only need to screenshot the exam question to do this

+## 4. Complete Pack
+This project is actually the complete pack for all of the Data Science project.
+There are : Machine Learning Classification Prediction, Machine Learning Regresion Prediction, PDF Document Analysis, Sentiment Analysis, CSV File Analysis, Clustering, EDA With Google Gemini